“You should talk to these guys.”

 24 hours.

+You may have heard about us from a friend, or you may be comparing Seattle factoring companies after a search.
 However you got here, the pressure is usually the same.

-You need your money before the
+You need the money before your customer pays on

-30, 60, or 75-day terms you gave your customers.
+30, 60, or 75-day terms.

 The work’s already done.
 The invoices are out.
 And your bills are piling up, unpaid, while you’re left waiting.